-When warranted and in the interest of City operation, department heads or designee may assign employees to "standby" status.
+When warranted and in the interest of City operation, department heads or their designee may assign employees to "standby" status.

 - (a) Application of "standby" shall be as follows: - (1) Each employee so assigned to "standby" shall be provided with a communication device while on standby and shall be able to report to the work site with best efforts within thirty (30) minutes; in no event longer than forty-five (45) minutes.

-(2) Employees on standby shall have the option to trade hours of standby status with another qualified employee in the same unit or division with departmental approval.

-(3) Standby shall be assigned in a minimum of eight (8) hours.
+Employees on Standby shall ensure that they are available and able to return to work to perform their assigned duties. - (2) Employees on standby shall have the option to trade hours of standby status with another qualified employee in the same unit or division with departmental approval. - (3) Standby shall be assigned in a minimum of eight (8) hour blocks., i.e., Monday Friday work week standby can be eight (8), sixteen (16), twenty-four (24) hour blocks.
+The block of standby will be to one (1) person per a twenty-four (24) hour period.

-Standby for weekends i.e., Saturday, Sunday or extended holiday weekends (Friday - Sunday, or Saturday - Monday) will be assigned eight (8) - forty-eight (48) hour blocks to one (1) person per weekend (up to seventy-two (72) hours for holiday weekend).
+Standby for weekends i.e., Saturday, Sunday or extended holiday weekends (Friday - Sunday, or Saturday - Monday) will be assigned 8 - 48 hour blocks to one (1) person per weekend (up to seventy-two (72) hours for holiday weekend).

-(b) Compensation of "standby" shall be as follows:

-(1) Employees assigned to standby duty shall be paid three dollars (\$3.00) per hour, while assigned to be on standby.
+- (b) Compensation of "standby" shall be as follows: - (1) Effective May 1, 2024, employees assigned to standby duty shall be paid four dollars (\$4.00) per hour while assigned to be on standby.
 An employee shall earn time and one-half (1-1/2) for all actual time worked while on standby duty status only if eligible for overtime as defined in section 11.2 above.
 An employee shall not continue to receive the "standby" premium during actual time worked, or for any hours paid as overtime or call back.
 Standby is not considered as time in "paid status because of work performed" for purposes of calculating overtime.